Treatment of Opioid-Induced Constipation: The Hard Facts

 In these cases, typical first-line agents used in OIC (many available over-the-counter) include:

-- Senna (Senokot, Senokot-S) - an oral stimulant laxative (senna) usually with a stool softener (docusate) that increases the movement of stool through the gut and helps to keep stool softer by reducing water absorption out of the intestines; few risks with short-term use; first-line choice for prevention of opioid-induced constipation when treatment started.
-One disadvantage is that tolerance to the effect may develop over time.
+- Senna (Senokot, Senokot-S) - an oral stimulant laxative (senna) usually given with a stool softener (docusate) that increases the movement of stool through the gut and helps to keep stool softer by reducing water absorption out of the intestines.
+There are few risks with short-term use.
+It is often the first-line choice for prevention of OIC when pain treatment is started.
+One disadvantage is that its effectiveness may wane over time.

 - Docusate (Colace) - a common surfactant stool softener available over-the-counter (OTC); as noted above, is probably best combined with senna (Senokot S) for treatment or prevention of OIC.

 More Options for Opioid-Induced Constipation: Prevention

 - Polyethylene glycol (MiraLax) is not absorbed into the bloodstream and can be used longer-term, if needed.
 It can be given daily as a preventive for OIC (17 grams or one heaping teaspoonful).

 - Lactulose may lead to flatulence and may need to be avoided in patients who are lactose-intolerant and those who require a low galactose diet.
 It can be given in a daily dose of 30 mL as a preventive for OIC.

 Bisacodyl (Dulcolax) is a stimulant laxative that is also available without a prescription.
 It can be used orally or as a rectal suppository for constipation, but can cause some cramping and explosive diarrhea.